 Many people choose to become day traders for different reasons:

-- Day trading is alluring because of the market’s short term and intraday fluctuations.
+- The first reason is that that day trading is alluring because of the market’s short term and intraday fluctuations.
 Traders dream of “vast profits” if they can capture each and every one of those short term fluctuations.

-- Day trading tends to be a steadier source of “income” as opposed to medium-long term trading.
+- The second reason is that day trading tends to be a steadier source of “income” as opposed to medium-long term trading.
 Day traders tend to have more consistent returns because they don’t hold any position for a long period of time.
 The longer you hold your position, the more likely you are to experience a massive gain or a massive loss.

 Day traders can use a discretionary approach or a quantitative approach.